kishannareshpal/Exames/README.md

 > [![PlayStore](http://www.marinepartsexpress.com/images/googleplay150.png)](https://play.google.com/store/apps/details?id=com.kishan.exames)

+# Version Updates:

+## 1.0:
+Release

+## 1.1:
+> Added [fancyButton Library](https://github.com/medyo/Fancybuttons) to have a uniform look of the button even on Older devices.

+> Implemented the FancyButton on some branches.
+Going to continue tommorow.
+I'm tired now.

+> Fixed certain button styles appearing white Background with white Text.
+That didn't look good man.
+But still didn't fix all of it.
+For now i implemented the: **if(Version is lesser than Lollipop){bButtonName.setTextColor(Color.BLACK)}**

 ### INFO
   App made to help students find exams easily. because you know how tedious it could be to find a specific exam.